All Episodes

 Some would say he got the better end of it.

-He persuaded, as we just mentioned in the last part, his fellow Republicans, even those who had big ear marks to abandon the omnibus spending bill.
+He persuaded, as we just mentioned in the last part, his fellow Republicans, even those who had big earmarks, to abandon the omnibus spending bill.

-Good session for McConnell won.
+Good session for McConnell Juan.

-Yeah, there are people who have that genuine fear that the economy, its own inertia is going to improve.
+Yeah, there are people who have that genuine fear that the economy, its own inertia, is going to improve.

 This is not going to have anything to do with it because nothing's changing.

-The only thing that could have happened was the economy could have been w worsened if the Democrats had gotten what they really wanted, tax increases.
+The only thing that could have happened was the economy could have been worsened if the Democrats had gotten what they really wanted, tax increases.

 He wants that word out there.

-Even though there's nothing stimulative in this.
+He wants it to be called, even though there's nothing stimulative in this.

 Again, it's all about how the table's set.